-Calhoun House – Abbeville, South Carolina
+Calhoun-Smith House – Abbeville, South Carolina

-South Carolina | SC Picture Project | Abbeville County Photos | Calhoun House
+South Carolina | SC Picture Project | Abbeville County Photos | Calhoun-Smith House

-This elegant house in Abbeville was built in 1825 and renowned U.S. Senator John C. Calhoun, an Abbeville County native, lived there from the 1840s until 1866.
+This elegant house in Abbeville was built in 1825.
+James C. Calhoun – nephew of U.S. Senator John C. Calhoun, an Abbeville County native – lived there from the 1840s until 1866.
 The distinctive boxwood gardens that are highlighted by the afternoon sun were planted in 1859.
-The home was restored to its current state by Brigadier General and Mrs. Ben Johnson.
+Four other gardens in Abbeville are adorned with boxwoods of the same cuttings brought to the city from Baltimore.

-Calhoun House Info
+Calhoun-Smith House Info

 Address: 402 North Main Street, Abbeville, SC 29620

-Calhoun House Map
+Calhoun-Smith House Map

-Calhoun House Add Info and More Photos
+Calhoun-Smith House Add Info and More Photos

 The purpose of the South Carolina Picture Project is to celebrate the beauty of the Palmetto State and create a permanent digital repository for our cultural landmarks and natural landscapes.
-We invite you to add additional pictures (paintings, photos, etc) of Calhoun House, and we also invite you to add info, history, stories, and travel tips.
+We invite you to add additional pictures (paintings, photos, etc) of Calhoun-Smith House, and we also invite you to add info, history, stories, and travel tips.
 Together, we hope to build one of the best and most loved SC resources in the world!